 The Quran speaks of “enemies of God.”
 How can a being of infinite power have enemies?
 How can the Creator be threatened by creatures who cannot oppose Him?

-This misunderstands the language.
-“Enemy of God” is not a description of someone who threatens God.
-It is a description of someone who has positioned themselves against reality.
+The phrase requires careful reading.
+“Enemy of God” describes someone who has positioned themselves against reality, not someone who threatens God.
 God is not a being among beings who can have opponents.
 God is the ground of existence itself.
-To be “hostile” to God is to be hostile to the conditions that make flourishing possible — to reject the moral order, to deny accountability, to refuse the alignment with truth that tawhid demands.
+To be hostile to God is to be hostile to the conditions that make flourishing possible: the moral order, accountability, the alignment with truth that tawḥīd demands.

 God does not need protection.
 The “enemy” language describes the human stance, not divine vulnerability.
-Those who reject God are not attacking Him.
-They are attacking their own ground.
-They are not punished for injuring God.
-They are held accountable for refusing the relationship that makes human life coherent.
-The Quran uses strong language because the stakes are real — not because God is threatened, but because human beings really do choose against their own good.
+Those who reject God are attacking their own ground rather than attacking God.
+They are held accountable for refusing the relationship that makes human life coherent, not punished for injuring God.
+The Quran uses strong language because the stakes are real, the stakes of a creature whose flourishing depends on alignment with the source of its existence and which suffers genuine self-harm in choosing against that source.

 War in God’s name